-As residents of the city for years we have spent many hours exploring Prague’s Christmas Markets.
+As residents of the city for years, we LOVE exploring Prague’s Christmas markets in the winter.

 What is the best thing about December in Prague?
 Cozy pubs?
 Mulled wine?
 Seeing the beautiful buildings covered in a light dusting of snow?
-While all of these things are great, nothing screams Christmas joy like a Prague Christmas Market.
+While all of these things are great, nothing screams Christmas joy and festive spirit like a Prague Christmas market.

 While the Czech Republic isn’t necessarily a religious country, they are indeed a traditional people and they sure know how to get into the Christmas spirit when the season rolls around.